-Saint-Laurent is both the borough the area is the largest, but also the one with the most diverse cultural population.
-It is thriving on the industrial front and is constantly evolving in the residential sector.
+Saint-Laurent is both the borough with the largest area, but also the one with the most diverse cultural population.
+It is booming industrially and constantly evolving residentially.

-The neighborhood is home to one of the largest industrial parks in the country and is the largest employment sector in Montreal after the city center.
-There are 4,000 companies in the area, the most notable being Bombardier and Air Canada.
+The neighborhood is home to one of the largest industrial parks in the country and is the most important employment sector in Montreal after downtown.
+There are 4,000 companies based in the district, the most notable being Bombardier and Air Canada.

-It's also interesting to see how housing options vary from one sector to another.
-For example, luxurious residences have been erected in New St. Lawrence in recent years, while Bois-Franc is a modern development where you will find townhouses and condos.
-The area of origin is composed of apartment buildings, bungalows and duplexes.
+It is also interesting to see how housing options vary from sector to sector.
+For example, luxurious residences have been erected in Nouveau-Saint-Laurent in recent years, while Bois-Franc is a modern development where you will find townhouses and condos.
+The original sector is made up of apartment buildings, bungalows and duplexes.

-The borough includes the Chameran, Norgate, Vieux-Saint-Laurent, Nouveau-Saint-Laurent and Bois-Franc neighborhoods.
+The borough includes the Champaran, Norgate, Vieux-Saint-Laurent, Nouveau-Saint-Laurent and Bois-Franc districts.

-The three train stations, two metro stations and four highways that cross Saint-Laurent make travel very easy and accessible.
+The three train stations, two metro stations and four highways that cross Saint-Laurent make getting around very easy and accessible.

-It's not a coincidence that there are more children in this neighborhood than in other parts of the city; Combining urban aspects with those of the suburbs and the countryside, the place is ideal for raising a family.
-In addition to its large number of elementary, secondary and specialized schools, there are two CEGEPs in the neighborhood; Vanier, who is anglophone, and Saint-Laurent, which is French speaking.
+It is no coincidence that there are more children in this neighbourhood than in the other neighbourhoods of the city; combining urban aspects with those of the suburbs and the countryside, the place is ideal for raising a family.
+In addition to its large number of primary, secondary and specialized schools, there are two CEGEPs in the neighbourhood; Vanier, who is Anglophone, and Saint-Laurent, who is Francophone.

-Although the Place Vertu shopping center and IKEA are favorites for locals, you'll find other business areas on Décarie, Marcel-Laurin and Côte-Vertu boulevards.
+Although the Place Vertu shopping center, as well as the IKEA, are local favourites, you will find other commercial areas on Décarie, Marcel-Laurin and Côte-Vertu boulevards.

-For relaxation, there are several green spaces such as the woods of Marcel-Laurin Park and the Bois-de-Liesse Nature Park.
-With its Leisure Center, its two libraries, the Émile-Legault Room , the Lethbridge Exhibition Center and the Museum of the Masters and Craftsmen, Saint-Laurent offers to its residents an accessible and varied choice as for the culture, the community and hobbies.
+For relaxation, there are several green spaces such as the wooded area of Marcel-Laurin Park and the Bois-de-Liesse nature park.
+With its Recreation Center, its two libraries, the Salle Émile-Legault, the Lethbridge Exhibition Center and the Museum of Masters and Craftsmen, Saint-Laurent offers its residents an accessible and varied choice of culture, community and leisure.